andreterceiro/dio-mobile-meu-tudo--working-with-hooks-on-react/README.md

 Explaining:

 1- you indicate the function **dispatch** in the line that you indicate the use of **useReducer**;
+2- In the last line in the above image you can see the **dispatch** function being called;

 # Repository related to the classes